garystafford/voter-service/README.md

 ## Introduction

-A simple Spring Boot RESTful microservice, backed by MongoDB.
+A simple Spring Boot RESTful API microservice, backed by MongoDB.
+The Voter service exposes several HTTP endpoints, listed below.
+Calling those endpoints, end-users can review candidates, submit a vote, view voting results, and view the winner.
+End-users can also create random voting data for simulations.

 ## Quick Start

-Requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the Voter Spring Boot service, locally:
+The VOter service requires MongoDB to be pre-installed and running locally, on port `27017`.
+To clone, build, test, and run the Voter service, locally:

 ```bash
 git clone https://github.com/garystafford/voter-service.git